-Stephen von Merz holds an appointment as Clinical Associate Professor of Social Work at the University of Denver, Graduate School of Social Work.
-He serves as the Chair of GSSW's Family Systems Practice Concentration and previously served as the Coordinator of the Social Work with Latinos/as Certificate program from 2009 - 2016, a program designed to address the critical need for bilingual and culturally competent social workers who can effectively serve individuals and families of Mexican and Latin American origin.
-Professor von Merz has over 15 years of professional experience as a bilingual (English/Spanish) social work clinician and clinical supervisor specializing in culturally responsive child, adolescent and family mental health with an emphasis on Latino families.
+Stephen von Merz holds an appointment as Clinical Associate Professor at the University of Denver, Graduate School of Social Work.
+He serves as the Chair of GSSW's Family Systems Practice Concentration and previously served as the Coordinator of the Social Work with Latinos/as Certificate program from 2009 - 2016.
+Professor von Merz has over 17 years of professional experience as a bilingual (English/Spanish) social work clinician and clinical supervisor specializing in culturally responsive child, adolescent and family mental health with an emphasis on Latino families.
 He holds Certificates in Multi-Systemic Therapy, Hand Drumming Therapy with Psychotherapy, and Secondary Trauma Resiliency Training.
 He is highly practiced in implementing outpatient and home based levels of care that include empirically based models of treatment, such as Structural Family Therapy, Behavioral Parenting Training, Solution Focused Family therapy, Narrative Family Therapy, and Cognitive Behavioral Therapy (individual, group, family and couples therapy).
 He also worked closely with the mental health treatment team at Mount View Youth Services Center, as a contract therapist, in developing a Therapeutic Mentoring Program for residents and paroled youth involved in the Colorado Division of Youth Corrections.

 Clinical Assistant Professor, Stephen T. von Merz